RonBecky/2DFootball_Firebase/readme.md

 - `Menu`: Manages the menu loop.
 - `Screen`: Sets the screen for all the other components.
 - `VictoryScreen`: Manages the victory screen, shows who won and moves you back into the main menu.
+- `Sounds`: Manages the sound effects across the program.
+- `Static folder`: Holds the sound effects files.

 ## Game picture
 ![2D_Football_img](https://github.com/ronxzone/2D_Football/blob/main/2D_Football_gh.jpg?raw=true)